MuhammadChandra19/evm-lens/src/service/evm-analyzer/STATE_EXPORT.md

 # EVM State Export Documentation

-This document describes the state export and management capabilities added to the EVM Analyzer service layer.
+This document describes the state export and management capabilities added to the EVM Analyzer service layer, including the new consistent address handling system.

 ## Overview